singularian/mdencode/docs/hashList.md

 It corresponds to the binary or quaterniary argument position.
 These should be in sorted order for the context hashlist.

-# Current mdencode signatures

-These are the current mdencode signatures

 ```
 ID:    HashName      Description                              Block Size
 ========================================================================